awsdocs/aws-glue-developer-guide/doc_source/components-key-concepts.md

 ### Connection<a name="components-connection"></a>

-Contains the properties that are required to connect to your data store\.
+A Data Catalog object that contains the properties that are required to connect to a particular data store\.

 ### Crawler<a name="components-crawler"></a>